 Professor Penelope Edmonds is Matthew Flinders Professor, History, in the College of Humanities, Arts and Social Sciences.
 A former Australian Research Council Future Fellow, Penny's research is distinguished by over two decades of creative and interdisciplinary work in the areas of empire and setter colonialism in the Australian and Pacific region, with a critical theory perspective on colonialism, race, reconciliation, redress, humanitarianism and heritage.
 She was awarded a PhD in History from the School of Historical and Philosophical Studies, University of Melbourne, 2006.

 Penny has has significant experience in University governance and research leadership.
 She served as Dean of Research in the College of Humanities, Arts and Social Sciences, 2020-2022 (three years) at Flinders University, where she led the strategic development of the college's research centre Assemblage Centre for Creative Arts.
 She has served as a member of the Australian Research Council (ARC) College of Experts Humanities and Creative Arts panel (2013-2015), and the ARC Engagement and Impact panel for Humanities and Creative Arts (2018).

-Penny has broad industry and professional experience in the field of history and the arts and cultural heritage sector, and has worked in museums both nationally and internationally.
-She was Senior Conservator, and later Curator, at Museum Victoria 1994–2003, and was an Andrew Mellon Fellow in Advanced Heritage Conservation, National Gallery of Art, Smithsonian Institution, Washington D.C, 1991–1994.
+Penny has broad industry and professional experience in the field of history and the arts and cultural heritage sector, and has worked in museums both nationally and internationally, at the Australian Museum, Museum Victoria, and as Andrew Mellon Fellow in Heritage, National Gallery of Art, Smithsonian Institution, Washington D.C, 1991–1994.
 She is an honorary member of Museum Victoria.